nathalieflower/hello-world-api/README.md

    *   s3:GetObject
    *   s3:PutObject

-Add the bucket name and the path to where you would like to store the logs in
+Add the bucket name and the path to where you would like to store the logs in main.tf

 # Assumptions and expected environment
 Developed using Python 3.8 and Terraform 13.3